Providers

-Cloudflare provides several deployment options for Nuxt applications:
+Cloudflare has several deployment options for Nuxt applications:

 Cloudflare Durable Objects is recommended for the best user experience, as it enables instant update notifications via WebSockets.